Overview

 | State animations | Visual feedback shows which tasks are active, waiting, or complete |

-| Stop control | Abort long-running previews without getting stuck |
+| Stop control | Abort long-running runs without getting stuck |

 | Error surfacing | Tasks with errors are surfaced directly in the graph |

-| Success banner | Clear confirmation when preview completes without errors |
+| Success banner | Clear confirmation when run completes without errors |